Matth-L/MyBacklog/README.md

 - **No background jobs**: backups, cover-art bulk-fill, and sanitize scans all run in a daemon thread on explicit user action, with a polled `/status` endpoint for progress — nothing runs on a timer.

+*Disclaimer*: This app was created with the help of AI.